diracleo/adventurizer/README.md

 Adventurizer is a website that allows users to create and publicize their own web-based text-based choose-your-own-adventures.
 It also allows users to find and go on other users' adventures.

+**Try it out!
+Right now, on a desktop computer, a tablet, or a phone, you can go to [adventurizer.net](https://adventurizer.net), create an account, activate it, log in, and create your own adventures.
+You may have trouble finding other people's adventures to go on because the only ones that exist right now are samples that I wrote in lorem ipsum, but you'll be able to at least see the functionality.**

 ## Features

   * User account creation and management